 Nine times out of ten, my children would rather be learning in the field.
 There is something about being out-of-doors which opens the mind and heart to learning.
 Unfortunately, as this post is being written in the last days of summer and we’re generally a good hour and a half from any decent nature center, this isn’t much of an option.
 Thus, we turn to our second best option – and always a viable one – books!
-Today, we’re exploring our favorite nature books and asking you to help us add to our growing list.

 We’re sure an abundance of nature books exist.
 An entire section at our library can quickly attest to this.
 But there are a few which rise above the rest, making them invaluable to our learning and inspiring to the soul.
 These few either currently grace our home shelves or are begging to be added:

 - Handbook of Nature Study

 - Farm Anatomy/Nature Anatomy/Food Anatomy

 - The Law’s Guide to Nature Journaling